dolphin-emu/dolphin/Readme.md

 4. `open -a xcode DolphiniOS.xcworkspace`
 5. `Select your device and run from XCode`

-Alternatively, you can build Dolphin with `xcodebuild -workspace DolphiniOS.xcworkspace -scheme DolphiniOS"
+Alternatively, you can build Dolphin with `xcodebuild -workspace DolphiniOS.xcworkspace -scheme DolphiniOS" after step 3.

 ## Uninstalling
 When Dolphin has been installed with the NSIS installer, you can uninstall